As a parent or therapist, do you ever experience pain in witnessing the struggles of an individual on the autism spectrum?

 The difference between my approach and his father’s approach is that mine was borne out of the experience, expertise and insight gained from interviewing hundreds of parents and professionals about what works and what doesn’t, and living submerged in the experience of working with my own sons every day.
 Through that, I have learned a new perspective and how to handle situations differently.

 I have worked to create an environment where my “go to” reaction, the focus of the interaction, is to try to understand…to appreciate the effect the autism has on my son… not to just push my agenda and demand my way.

 “Appreciation requires that I step back and listen intently when my son speaks.”

 No, this is not a common way of interacting in every family of someone with autism.
 It’s not taught in school, and isn’t part of traditional behavioral training, parent training, or part of most therapy protocols.
-Learn more about effective therapy in our professionals training.
+(Click here to read more about our Training for Professionals.)